pmwkaa/sophia/README.md

 in time.
 It has guaranteed *O(1)* worst case complexity for read, write and range scan operations.

 It adopts to expected write rate, total capacity and cache size.
+Memory requirements for common HDD and Flash drives can be seen [Here](http://sophia.systems/v2.2/admin/memory_requirements).

 **What is it good for?**